 2. Direct Disk Shares vs. User Shares

-• User Shares: These are logical shares that can span multiple disks in your Unraid array.
-They provide a convenient way to organize files without worrying about the physical disk location.
-However, they rely on a filesystem layer called FUSE (Filesystem in Userspace), which can introduce overhead and potentially slow down file operations.
+- User Shares: Logical shares that span multiple disks, providing flexibility without concern for physical disk location.
+However, they rely on FUSE (Filesystem in Userspace), which introduces overhead and can slow down file operations.

 Why Direct Disk Shares Can Be Faster